mengelbrecht/gitline/README.md

 gitline is a heads up display for git.
 It shows all relevant status information for a git repository in a compact and customizable way.
 It can be used by shell prompts to display git information (eg. [slimfish](https://github.com/mgee/slimfish) and [slimline](https://github.com/mgee/slimline)).

-With a few changes to a git repository:
+Screenshot of gitline with a few changes to a git repository:
 ![](screenshot_1.png)

-With a lot of changes (work on a feature branch, changes on `origin/master`, staged and unstaged modified files, untracked files, stashes, etc.):
+Screenshot of gitline with a lot of changes (work on a feature branch, changes on `origin/master`, staged and unstaged modified files, untracked files, stashes, etc.):
 ![](screenshot_2.png)